 A club inventory report will need to be created/updated annually.
-Your county 4-H office will provide this form and is available online at https://extension.arizona.edu/4h/state-forms.
+Your county 4-H office will provide this form and is available online at https://extension.arizona.edu/state-4-h-forms.
 "4-H club property" is defined as all items purchased with 4-H club funds as well as all items donated to the 4-H club.
-You will list consumable items (food, tape or paper plates) only if the items will last more than a year.
-If the club/group disbands, all non-consumable (not eaten or worn) property must be returned to the UA County Extension office within 10 business days of the club/group's final date of operation.
+You will list all non-consumable (not eaten or worn) property must be returned to the UA County Extension office within 10 business days of the club/group's final date of operation.
 If property is disposed of during the current 4-H year, please include it in the inventory list with an explanation of why.